R6Doc/botfx/README.md

 # botfx
-Bot For forex trading and algorithms
+Bot For forex trading and algorithms1